2ndQuadrant/bdr/README.md

      ... do ddl ...

+# Prominent bugs

 The answer to most "how do I" questions beyond this is still "you don't".
 This is early days work.

+Only really tested in a single-cluster setup so far.
+Expect bugs.

+There's a known deadlock when creating slots.
+You must pre-create the slots if using in a single-cluster setup.
+See `sql/init.sql` and `2ndQuadrant/pglogical_internal#152`.
+Same issue exists in pglogical.

+Sometimes have to SIGUSR1 the pglogical supervisor to make it notice the need to relaunch a manager.
+Occasionally have to kill manager and supervisor instead.
+Issues will go away with pending join process changes.

+    pkill -USR1 -f supervisor

 # VPATH BUILDS